 Trains leave Fratton at 07.31, arriving Plymouth 12.40 and 08.31, arriving in Plymouth at 13.39, with a change at Bristol Templemeads.
 Trains depart Plymouth for Portsmouth after the match at 17.54, with a change at Westbury and 18.25, with a change at Bristol Templemeads.

 Plymouth station is about a mile from Home Park, so either grab a taxi, or take a twenty minute walk.
 As you come out of the station turn right and down the hill under the railway bridge.
 Just keep walking straight along this road (A386) and you will eventually reach the ground on your right.
 Alternately at the roundabout just downhill from the station, turn right into Central Park Avenue, then take the second left into Holdsworth Street, which will lead you up a steep hill into Central Park, where you will see the ground as soon as you reach the top of the hill.

 As you would expect for a Naval port, there are plenty of pubs around the centre of town.
 Nearer the stadium however, the Britannia, Wolseley Road, PL2 3AA, a sizeable Wetherspoons, is your best bet and only a ten minute walk away - From the Home Park car park turn left and the pub is down the road on the right hand corner - It serves the usual food and beers and nearby there is usually a van selling pasties.

-The Fanzone marquee at the ground has very limited space and on past visits away fans haven’t been admitted.
+The famous Fanzone Marquee at the ground has very limited space and on past visits has been too full to admit away fans.

 For up to date match day information go to @PompeyfcCop on twitter